Pharadol/countdown-to-new-year-js/README.md

-# Countdown to New Year
+# Countdown to New Year JS

    This workshop is designed to help you create a New Year countdown timer using JavaScript, HTML, and CSS.
 The timer will display the remaining days, hours, minutes, and seconds until the next New Year.